We offer many different styles of dance.

 Please contact us if you are interested in Private or Small Group Lessons.

-your dancer's health and wellbeing is paramount to us
+your dancer's health and wellbeing

 The physical space that holds CD&FS is a place where respect and safety are placed above everything else.